 Like problem-based learning, proponents state that letting students investigate solutions to open questions has a range of advantages.
 But the pedagogy must be shaped by research-backed approaches to reap these advantages.

 What Is Inquiry-Based Learning?

-If you’re familiar with inquiry-based learning, feel free to skip this section.
+If you’re familiar with the definition of inquiry-based learning, feel free to skip this section.